Whimsy Stick

 Real-World Transfer Protocol

 Flirt pole impulse control drills are worthless if they never leave the yard.
 Drill 5 is how you apply everything from Drills 1 through 4 to the actual situations that prompted you to do this work.
-It isn’t a new exercise — it’s an application protocol that uses your structured flirt pole impulse control drill sessions as a primer for real-world behavior.
+It is not a new exercise.
+It is an application protocol that uses your structured sessions as a primer for real-world behavior.

 The session primes the dog’s nervous system for the wait-and-release pattern.
 Arousal that would normally spike explosively at the door now routes through a trained sequence instead.

 Track the difference.
 Two weeks of this protocol produces visible change in the majority of dogs.
-The goal is a dog who has a trained behavior to perform when arousal rises — not simply a calmer dog.
+The goal is a dog who has a trained behavior to perform when arousal rises.

 Real-world transfers